Yorkfield: Yorkfield XE

 On November 11, 2007, Intel released the first Yorkfield XE processor, Core 2 Extreme QX9650.
 It is the first Intel desktop processor to use 45 nm technology and high-k metal gates.
 Yorkfield features a dual-die quad core design with two unified level-two (L2) caches of 6 MB each.
 It also features a 1333 MT/s FSB and clock rate of 3 GHz.
-The processor incorporates SSE4.1 instructions and has total of 820 million transistors on 2x107 mm² dies.
+The processor incorporates SSE4.1 instructions and has total of 820 million transistors on 2x107 mm2 dies.

-QX9650 and QX9770 both are labeled as product code 80569 like Yorkfield, while QX9775, being made for Dual Socket 771 mainboards, uses product code 80574 like the Xeon X5482 "Harpertown" that it is closely related to.
+QX9650 and QX9770 both are labeled as product code 80569 like Yorkfield, while QX9775, being made for Dual LGA 771 mainboards, uses product code 80574 like the Xeon X5482 "Harpertown" that it is closely related to.

 Yorkfield CL

-The OEM-only Xeon X33x3 processors with 80 W TDP and product code 80584 are made for Socket 771 like Harpertown but are only supported in single-socket configurations.
+The OEM-only Xeon X33x3 processors with 80 W TDP and product code 80584 are made for LGA 771 like Harpertown but are only supported in single-socket configurations.
 Like the dual-core Wolfdale-CL processor, these would work in regular Socket 775 mainboards after modification but are typically used in blade servers that otherwise require DP server processors like Wolfdale-DP or Harpertown.

-Successor

-Yorkfield was replaced by the 45 nm Nehalem processor.